flavienbwk/stacked-off/README.md

 ### Torrenting

 1. Get the 'BitTorrent Infohash' from <a href="https://meta.stackexchange.com/questions/224873/all-stack-exchange-data-dumps/224922#224922">here</a>.
-2. Use your preferred BitTorrent (e.g. uTorrent) client to download a, or part of a Data Dump.
+2. Use your preferred BitTorrent client to download a, or part of a data dump.

 Note: Most BitTorrent clients allow you to pick and choose which files _within_ a Torrent that you wish to download.
 You will probably want to limit the files that you download, as some of them can be